Get Practical Leadership Tips and Insights

 Keeping Your Head On Straight

-Navigating the complexities of leadership often means facing moral and ethical challenges head-on.
-In this article, we explore the essence of character development for leaders, offering insights on maintaining integrity, cultivating personal growth, and making virtuous decisions in the face of adversity.
-Discover how steadfast character shapes effective and inspirational leadership.
 Nearly all men can stand adversity, but if you want to test a man’s character, give him power – Abraham Lincoln Let’s face it.
 It’s easy to get angry, cynical, guarded, and stingy in a crooked world.
 If you don’t believe in evil, you can stop reading right now.
 But if you like to think in a positive, grateful, and proactive way, yet recognize the condition of the world is not quite up to par, continue reading.
-Like you, my positive belief in people can be shattered in a moment and if I’m not careful, it will plant itself
+Like you, my positive belief in people can be shattered in a moment and if I’m not careful, it will plant itself in my heart and take up residence.
+How do we keep a level head in a world filled with so-called friends who do not tell the truth and people who strap bombs on their person for the sake of some god who can’t seem to do his own fighting?
+Wow, that

 Read More »